 What if we need a copy of our Marriage Certificate sooner than 6 to 8 weeks?

-If you need a copy of your Marriage Certificate more quickly, just one, or both of you may take your signed marriage license to the Manhattan Clerk's Office Only on the next business day following your wedding.
+If you need a copy of your Marriage Certificate more quickly, just one, or both of you may take your signed marriage license to the Manhattan Clerk's Office Only in the first 5 business days following your wedding.
 The Clerk's Office will process your license on the spot and issue you a Marriage Certificate that day.

-We are from a foreign country - how do we make sure our marriage is legally recognized back home?
+We are from another country - how do we make sure our marriage is legally recognized back home?

 New York City is a wonderful place to get married, and we love that so many couples travel from other countries to celebrate their weddings in this amazing city.
 However, before traveling to New York to get married, please remember to contact the authorities in your home country and confirm what you'll need in terms of documentation so that your marriage is recognized at home.
 Once you know what is required by your own government, you'll know what questions to ask the Clerk's Office when you apply for your Marriage License and what steps are necessary to get the documents that you'll need!

 A great place to start is the City Clerks website where, under the heading "Fees," you'll find information regarding how to obtain an Extended Marriage Certificate and Apostille in person.
 In addition, you'll find information on how to request an Extended Marriage Certificate by mail under the heading "Marriage Records Request by Mail".
 If you have any additional questions, please don't hesitate to call the City Clerk's Office directly to be sure you know how to obtain whatever is necessary to make your marriage legal in your own country.
 As you might imagine, the Manhattan Clerk's Office can be a bit difficult to reach, so we've included the contact information for those offices in New York's other boroughs as they will also be able to answer your questions.

 New York City Clerk's Office Phone #s ~